Unit VIII. Healing the Soul

 to continue in the new life devoted to soul’s agenda.
 It is a death

 and rebirth experience as are all initiations.
-It means giving up childhood
+It means giving up

-interests and pastimes as well as the familiar old life in order to recover
+childhood interests and pastimes as well as the familiar old life

-the image you were born with.
-It may involve soul encounters, new
+in order to recover the image you were born with.
+It may involve soul

-drumming, sweat lodges, use of signs and omens, and tracking.
+trance, drumming, sweat lodges, use of signs and omens, and tracking.

 The inner and outer worlds can be bridged with ceremony, rituals, symbols

-and art, sacred objects, stories, myths, listening, mirroring, poetry, music,
+and art, sacred objects, stories, myths, listening, mirroring, poetry,

-chant, bodywork and breathwork.
+music, chant, bodywork and breathwork.

 One may go on a vision quest or use shamanic journeying for soul retrieval